-My ongoing body of work entitled 'An Out of this World Event' looks at “the last utopic moment” from the perspective of today’s dystopic, uncertain present, characterized by digital alienation.
-In my own memories, the last utopic, global moment can be traced back to the early 90s, by scanning through its layers of alternative culture, namely the presence and effects of techno and electronic music.
-My works react to these attitudes by playing with nostalgia, combining the tools provided by digital and analog technology, material objects e.g. print, wallpaper, collage.
-Domestic desktop computers become widely available in the 90s, a development that is closely connected to the visual language of rave culture.
-This was accompanied by new technologies in offset printing, which facilitated the heterogeneousvisual identity of club flyers or posters.
+My body of works look at “the last utopic moment” from the perspective of today’s dystopic, uncertain present, characterized by digital alienation.
+In my own memories, the last utopic, global moment can be traced back to the early 1990s after the Fall of the Berlin Wall.
+The atmosphere of the era can be captured when scanning through its layers of alternative culture, namely the presence and effects of techno and electronic music.
+What remains of these sub-/countercultural, revolutionary movements, is captured within damaged, entropic, low-resolution digital images and videos of that time.

+My works react to these attitudes, combining the tools provided by digital and analogue technology.
+The original images serve as the basis for meta-collages, which are in ltrated with typographies, logosand contemporary visual symbols representative of the uncertain, increasingly dystopian techno-present.
+Bringing forth inherent links between Xerox photocopying and the punk subculture; DIY desktop publishing, offset print, CTP-technology, 3D animation and early techno culture.
+Domestic desktop computers became widely available in the 90s, a development that is closely connected to the visual language of rave culture.
+This was accompanied by new technologies in offset printing, which facilitated the heterogeneousvisual identity of club yers or posters.
 As punk relied on Xerox, thesame relationship can be said about techno subcultures and early graphic editing software (Macromedia Freehand, Coreldraw, a.o.), personal computers and the developing offset printing industry.

-The installation merges different media, digital A3 prints blending into wallpaper assemblages, multi-channel videos played on exhibition monitors (e.g. Sony Cube or Hantarex), large scale flags hanging from the ceiling, and acrylic transfer canvases.
-As an additional juxtaposition, the utopic architectural visions of the 60s appear alongside the optimist moments of the early 90s.
-Each visual element is an enlarged image (found footage), zoomed-in, highlighting geology, stratification, and the act of ‘digging’ through media.
+The ongoing projects also builds on the important events of techno culture in order to expose and possibly escape from the polished world of consumerism as well as to reveal its media-archaeological implictions.
+As an additional juxtaposition, the utopic architectural visions of the 50s/60s (mid-century modernism) appear alongside the optimist moments of the early 90s.
+The used visual elements are enlarged images (found footage), zoomed-in, highlighting geology, stratification, and the act of ‘digging’ through media.
 Similar tothe effect of the slow vertical movement of a microscope, we see a disintegrated (entropic) pixel landscape with the image becoming more and more focused on a detail as it narrows.